Steps to RTO Hypothecation Removal from RC after Car Loan Closure

 - Copy of valid attested Pollution Under Control (PUC) Certificate

-Apart from the visit to the Regional Transport Office, you will have to go to the insurance company, and submit a copy of No Dues Certificate, which you received from the bank.
+Apart from the visit to the Regional Transport Office, you will have to go to the insurance company and submit a copy of the No Dues Certificate, which you received from the bank.
 Forward the No Dues Certificate even to the insurance company, so that the HP is removed from their book.
-After getting a written confirmation from the concerned parties, check all the papers twice to assure if the documents are proper.
+After getting written confirmation from the concerned parties, check all the papers twice to assure the documents are proper.

 Step 3: Submit the Hypothecation Removal Application

 When you are at the RTO, go over to the counter that deals with the removal of hypothecation from the vehicle after the car loan closure.
 You will require the following documents for completing the hypothecation removal application:

 - Both the Form 35 copies were signed by self

 Now get these documents verified by the verification officer at the RTO.
 The details of these will be entered into the RTO computer system.
 You will have to pay a small fee at the payment counter for the application.
 You will be assigned a date on which you have to make the next visit.
 The time taken is to completely verify all the attached documents and get these approved by the concerned officer.

 Step 4: Process to Receive the RC Smart Card

 You need to visit the RTO once more on the specified date and meet the same officer who had verified the documents.
 Now the officer will give you the ‘Acceptance Form’ that contains details mentioned on the RC.
 In case any corrections are required in the details, you must get it done.
 The changes (if any) will be reflected in the specific form.